NHSDigital/record-a-vaccination-guidance/app/recording-a-vaccination.md

 * editing information recorded on the assessment or consent screen changes the vaccination outcome.
 As a result, RAVS will remove the data you have entered on the vaccinate screen and ask you to reenter it.

 ![Screen showing the user a list of the vaccination details they have recorded and can and cannot edit before submitting](/images/check-and-confirm.png)

+## Do not send letters to GPs

+On 11 October 24, we’ll automatically send RAVS RSV and Pertussis vaccination data to GPs.

+If you record RSV and Pertussis vaccinations in RAVS, please do not send these records to GPs.
+Sending these records may result in duplicate entries in the patient’s GP record.